ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 * `install()` will add custom dependencies

 ## .yo-rc.json template and app generation
-Here the `.yo-rc.json` file the module will use as a template, that will avoid having to answer questions asked by JHipster.
+Here is the `.yo-rc.json` file the module will use as a template, that will avoid having to answer questions asked by JHipster.
 ```json
 {
   "generator-jhipster": {